MilliHub-dev/py_veyu/docs/CHECKOUT_API.md

 3. The endpoint requires authentication
 4. Fee settings can be updated by admins without code changes
 5. If no active fee settings exist, default settings are automatically created
+6. **Inspection payment is REQUIRED for sale listings before order creation**
+7. Inspection payments use Paystack only (no wallet option)
+8. Revenue split is automatic: 60% dealer, 40% platform